BAMresearch/SOFA/docs/source/toolbars.rst

 Toolbars
 ========

 To deselect outliers or define a region of interest in on of the channels, SOFA offers two custom Matplotlib Toolbars.
-For more information about the implementation of these see :ref:`here <toolbar implementation>`.
+For more information about the implementation of these see the :ref:`codebase <toolbar implementation>` section.

 .. _lineplot toolbar: